Lital2702/myProject/README.md

 * The menu - +contains a photo and name of the student.
              +by clicking on the image or name it takes you back to the main page.

-* Project name - +contains the name of the project and a sentence that describes it.
+* Project name - +contains the name of the project and the programming languages ​​I used.
                  +there are two buttons, by pressing the first button you go to view the project and the second button downloads the project files.

 * Image - +a picture of the project.

 # Programming languages i have used

 * HTML
 * CSS
+* JAVASCRIPT
+* TYPESCRIPT
-* SASS
+* FETCH API
-* BOOTSTRAP
+* OOP Classes